ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-about}

 {{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage services within the VPC Infrastructure.
-You can create zonal file shares in an availability zone within a region.
+A file share is a type of file storage that is made accessible over the network to allow multiple clients to access and use the same folder and files simultaneously.
+You can create file shares with zonal and regional data availability.
 You can share them with multiple virtual server instances within the same zone or other zones in your region, across multiple VPCs.
-If you're a customer with special access to preview the new regional file share offering, you can use the **rfs** profile to create file shares with regional availability.
-You can also limit access to a file share to a specific virtual server instance or group of instances within a VPC, and encrypt the data in transit.
+You can also limit access to a file share to a specific virtual server instance or group of instances within a VPC.
+You can choose to encrypt your file shares at rest with IBM-managed encryption keys or use your own customer keys.
+You can choose to encrypt the data in transit between the file share and the compute hosts.
+You can create replicas of your file shares in other regions, and take snapshots of your data.
+You can create and manage your file shares in the console, from the CLI, with the API, or Terraform.
 {: shortdesc}

+Creating file shares with regional availability requires special access.
+If you’re interested in previewing the new offering, contact your assigned Account Team representative or Customer Success Manager.
+{: preview}

 ## File storage profiles
 {: #fs-profiles-intro}